duncanawerbuck/ps-node-js-for-dot-net-developers/TheBoard/TheBoard/README.md

 As per Shawn Wildermuth's Pluralsight Course "Node.js for .NET Developers"

-Done up to end of "Integrating Passport.js and Express.js".
+Done up to end of "Creating a Login Page".

-We're now ready to create a login page.
+We're now ready for the last bit: "Authorizing Pages and APIs".